 - Euro Stoxx 50

-Do you can trade forex with Order Flow?
+Can you trade forex with Order Flow?

 Many traders are interested to trade forex with Order Flow.
 It is possible to do but you need some knowledge about it.
 The biggest forex market is the spot forex markets (interbank market) where the most forex traders are trading.
-You can not use Order Flow by the spot market because each broker and bank has different liquidity.
+You can not use Order Flow by the spot market because each broker and bank have different liquidity.